What is a Lead-acid Battery?

 Despite having a small energy-to-volume ratio and a very low energy-to-weight ratio, its ability to supply high surge contents reveals that the cells have a relatively large power-to-weight ratio.

 Lead-acid batteries can be classified as secondary batteries.
 The chemical reactions that occur in secondary cells are reversible.
 The reactants that generate an electric current in these batteries (via chemical reactions) can be regenerated by passing current through the battery (recharging).

 The chemical process of extracting current from a secondary battery (forward reaction) is called discharging.
 The method of regenerating active material is called charging.

 Sealed Lead Acid Battery

 - The sealed lead-acid battery consists of six cells mounted side by side in a single case.
 The cells are coupled together, and each 2.0V cell adds up to the overall 12.0V capacity of the battery.

 - All these parts are placed in a concentrated solution of sulfuric acid.
 Intercell connectors connect the positive end of one cell to the negative end of the next cell hence the six cells are in series.

 When the battery is discharged, it acts as a galvanic cell and the following chemical reaction occurs.

 Pb(s) + HSO4– + H2O(l) –> 2e– + PbSO4(s) + H3O+(aq) (oxidation )

 PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e– –> PbSO4(s) + 5H2O(l) (reduction)

 Lead sulfate is formed at both the electrodes.
 Two electrons are also transferred in the complete reaction.
-The lead acid battery is packed in a thick rubber or plastic case to prevent leakage of the corrosive sulfuric acid.
+The lead acid battery is packed in a thick rubber or plastic case to prevent leakage of the corrosive sulphuric acid.

 Lead Acid Battery Charging

-The sulfuric acid existing in the lead discharge battery decomposes and needs to be replaced.
+The sulphuric acid existing in the lead discharge battery decomposes and needs to be replaced.
 Sometimes, the plates change their structure by themselves.
 Eventually, the battery becomes less efficient and should be charged or changed.